Last modified: April 24, 2022

 Mathematical Formulation

-The backward difference approximation of the first derivative of a function $f$ at a point $x$ with step size $h$ is given by:
+The backward difference approximation of the first derivative of a function f at a point x with a step size h is mathematically expressed as:

 Example